-- X: Apply for additional section 8 units should they become available - X: Leverage affordable housing resources in the community through the creation of mixed finance housing - X: Pursue housing resources other than public housing or Section 8 tenant-based assistance. - X: Other: (list below)
+- X: Apply for additional section 8 units should they become available - X: Leverage affordable housing resources in the community through the creation of mixed finance housing - X: Pursue housing resources other than public housing or Section 8 tenant-based assistance. - \X\: Other: (list below)

-Add market uses to sites where appropriate to help preserve affordable units 1:1.
+Add market uses to sites where appropriate to help leverage financing that will ultimately be used to preserve affordable units 1:1.